Basil Tofu with Green Beans

 - With grains.
 Nothing beats serving this classic stir fry dish with a simple bowl of rice.
 I like using brown rice for an extra boost of fiber, but you could use white rice or quinoa as well.
 For a low-carb option, try using cauliflower rice.

 - With noodles.
 For another take on a classic dish, try serving Basil Tofu with Green Beans alongside a bowl of noodles.
-I recommend these Sesame Soba Noodles with Fresh Vegetables or these Asian Zucchini Noodles for a low-carb version.
+I recommend these Asian Noodle Bowls or these Asian Zucchini Noodles for a low-carb version.

 - With egg rolls.
 What stir fry dish doesn’t taste absolutely incredible alongside some fresh egg or spring rolls?
 I recommend these delicious Vegetable Spring Rolls with Peanut Sauce for a show-stopping flavor pairing.